 The cable test application is used to diagnose un-shielded twisted pairs (UTP) cables (up to Category 6e/Class E).
-The optional PoE test verifies that the Power Sourcing Equipment (PSE) is capable to deliver appropriate power to the Powered Device (PD).

 Cable test can be performed everywhere in the network where an electrical 10/100/1000 Mbit/s Ethernet interface is available for testing.
 Only the pairs used by the Ethernet signal will be tested.
 For 10 Base-T, and 100 Base-TX, pair 2 and 3 will be tested; for 1000 Base-T, all pairs will be tested.
 However, if the Ethernet signal is unknown, all four pairs will be tested.